The union of art and bikes. That is the basis of Art Spin. A novel idea but what happens when these two things meet?

-The union of bikes and art.
-That is the basis of Art Spin.
-A novel idea but what happens when these two things meet?
-Hundreds migrated by bike to Macgregor Park for an evening of artistic expression.
+Hundreds of people migrated by bike to Macgregor Park for an evening of artistic expression.
 The eager and curious crowd were met with live music, decorative festivities, complementary tuneups and refreshing pink lemonade.
-This lively and communal spirit was an indication of things to come.
+This lively and communal spirit was a good indication of things to come.

-The July edition itinerary from their web site, “This month we’ll be joined by our emcee Shamez Amlani and a roving band on bicycles as we travel through the streets to witness a musical production in a Byzantine Revival style church, a performance by Bluemouth Inc. and an immersive installation by Philippe Blanchard, along with a gallery visit and some chilling projections in an old warehouse.”
+The July edition itinerary from the Art Spin website, “This month we’ll be joined by our emcee Shamez Amlani and a roving band on bicycles as we travel through the streets to witness a musical production in a Byzantine Revival style church, a performance by Bluemouth Inc. and an immersive installation by Philippe Blanchard, along with a gallery visit and some chilling projections in an old warehouse.”

-The event strikes a balance with a variety to suit all tastes while engrossing the senses.
+The event striked a balance with a variety to suit all tastes while engrossing the senses.
 From the mysteriously alluring musical performance inside of a church to the Neoism work of Istvan Kantor, the diversity matched the milieu all of which was possible by bike.
-Only to conclude with the Fernanda Faria Collection on Queen West with drinks and Pie a la mode.
+The evening came to a close with drinks and Pie A la Mode at the Fernanda Faria Collection on Queen West.

-For more information on this event and upcoming editions visit artspin.ca
+For more information about Art Spin and upcoming editions, visit artspin.ca